-As an Apple fan, the annual World Wide Developer Conference (WWDC) is probably one of the most exiting technology events of the year.
-This year was no different and I’m super excited about the next versions of iOS, watchOS and macOS.
+As an Apple fan, the annual World Wide Developer Conference (WWDC) is probably one of the most exciting technology events of the year.
+This year was no different, and I’m super excited about the next versions of iOS, watchOS, and macOS.
 Below are my first impressions of the new releases.

 iOS 10 Beta

 To my surprise, iOS 10 Beta 1 was pretty stable, albeit sluggish.
 None of the apps I tried crashed and I was very impressed with the new features Apple added to Photos, including: